AdamKyle/flare/resources/info/tips/section-1.md

     </a>
 </div>

-You should see what I see, now hover over those.
+You should see what I see, now hover over those attack buttons you see.
 You can read the [combat docs](/information/combat) for further info, but based on your class you should use the correct attack type or experiment with different attack types.
+For example, Casters - such as Heretics, want to use Cast attack (second button from the left), Prophets might one of the Attack and Cast or Cast and Attack buttons while Fights and other classes might just use Attack.
+Again feel free to experiment.

 There is also a [setting](/information/settings) that you can turn on, once you are more comfortable to disable the popovers for the attack buttons.